chaos-polymtl/lethe/doc/source/examples/unresolved-cfd-dem/dense-pneumatic-conveying/dense-pneumatic-conveying.rst

 Mass Flow Rate and Velocities
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Here we show the average velocities for the fluid, the slug and the particles in slug.
 The beta force, the averaged solid mass flow rate and the slug length over time are also shown.
 The shaded area represents the transient state.
+The quasi-steady state is approximated when velocities fluctuate around the same values.

 .. figure:: images/pneumatic-conveying-data.png
    :alt: Mass flow rate and velocities